umarsheikh13/modest/README.md

 # Modest

-Modest is a simple minimal theme that houses all your posts in a clever speech bubble which loads your posts inifinitely.
+Modest is a simple minimal theme that loads all your posts infinitely in a clever little speech bubble.
 It's fully responsive and works on all devices and all the major browsers.

 #### Colors